act-rules/act-rules.github.io/_drafts/SC3-1-1-html-has-lang.md

 ### Applicability

-The root node of the page, if it is an `html` element.
+The root element of the page, if it is an `html` element.

 ### Expectation

-- The element has a `lang` or `xml:lang` attribute
+- The test target has a `lang` or `xml:lang` attribute

 ## Assumptions